 Figure 5.
 Evolution of the relative coverage of a surveillance area using seven different approaches.

-Figure 5 presents the results in terms of coverage in a simulation with 4 agents present.
-It can be clearly noted that the presented approach (denoted as optimal and indicated in dark red) achieves the highest overall coverage.
-Without using weight optimization, the Distributed Greek Patterns approach outperforms our baseline nominal approach here.
-All other approaches achieve a performance which is far lower.
-It can also be noticed that the coverage results are not always monotonically increasing.
-This can be explained by the fact that at each iteration, the existing coverage data is “aged” (in practice, the coverage map is multiplied by 0.99) in order to represent the fact that older data has become less valid.
+Figure 5 presents the results in terms of coverage in a simulation with four agents present.
+It can be clearly seen that the presented approach (denoted as optimal and indicated in dark red) achieves the highest overall coverage.
+Without using weight optimisation, the distributed Greek patterns approach outperforms the baseline nominal approach presented here.
+All other approaches achieve a performance that is far lower.
+It can also be observed that the coverage results do not always monotonically increase.
+This can be explained by the fact that at each iteration, the existing coverage data is ‘aged’ (in practice, the coverage map is multiplied by 0.99) in order to represent the fact that older data have become less valid.
 The result is that with a limited number of agents, it becomes very difficult to maintain a high overall coverage score.

-These results can be expected, as the random search and lawnmower search approaches are quite simplistic methodologies, whereas the Greek Patterns has a proven track record for these kinds of applications.
-Still, using weight optimization, our proposed methodology succeeds in achieving a higher coverage score.
+These results can be expected, as the random search and lawnmower search approaches are quite simplistic methodologies, whereas the distributed Greek patterns approach has a proven track record for these kinds of applications.
+Still, using weight optimisation, the methodology proposed in this study succeeds in achieving a higher coverage score.